wuruoyun/electron-vue-spring/README.md

 When launching the Electron app:

 1. Electron app detects an available port and starts the backend server with Node `child_process` at the specified port.
 The PID of the server process is kept to potentially kill the process before quiting the app.
-2. Electron app then displays a splash page, at the same time pings the `actuator/health` URL of the backend server.
+2. Electron app then displays a splash window, at the same time pings the `actuator/health` URL of the backend server.
-3. Once the `actuator/health` ping returns OK (the web app is up), Electron app switches the page to the home page of the web app.
+3. Once the `actuator/health` ping returns OK (the web app is up), Electron app closes the splash window and open a new window to load the home page of the web app.

 > The Electron app starts the backend server only in production build.
 During development, you will need to manually start the webpack-dev-server as mentioned earlier.